-With that information I can speak with my underwriters to check whether it is worthwhile going ahead with an application.
+With that information, I can speak with my underwriters to check whether it is worthwhile to apply.

-If you’re given the green light to apply, the insurer will write to your GP for a detailed medical history.
+If the underwriters agree to consider an application, the insurer will write to your GP for a detailed medical history once you apply.

-Yes, where a full recovery has been made.
+Yes, where there has been a full recovery.

 lion.ie | making life insurance easier